The Incredible Mr. Limpet: Production

 The film was based on a novel by Theodore Pratt which was published in 1942.

 Jon Rose and Jonathan Brewer wrote the script, with Rose producing through Warners.
 Don Knotts signed in March 1962.
 He planned on making the film on hiatus from The Andy Griffith Show.
 It was his first lead role in a film.
 Lubin signed to make the film in July, and filming took place on the Warner backlot later that same month.

 Both Don Knotts and Elizabeth MacRae (Limpet and Ladyfish) were employed in Andy Griffith's Mayberry franchises, respectively as deputy Barney Fife and Lou-Ann Poovie, Gomer Pyle's girlfriend in the later seasons of Gomer Pyle, U.S.M.C..

-During World War I and World War II, there was a mine known as a limpet, a type of naval mine attached to a target by magnets named because of their superficial similarity to the limpet, a type of mollusk.
-"Das Limpet" was the German Navy's identification of Don Knott's character.
+During World War I and World War II, there was a mine known as a limpet, a type of naval mine attached to a target by magnets named because of their superficial similarity to the limpet, a type of gastropod mollusk.
+"Das Limpet" was the German Navy's identification of Don Knotts' character.

 The destroyer USS Alfred A. Cunningham was the naval ship featured in this film.
 Another ship used in filming was the cruiser USS Galveston, which was referred to as USS Los Angeles in the film.
 The cruiser USS Los Angeles was offered for use at the time of pre-production planning, but was decommissioned late 1963, before principal filming began.
 Here lies a double anachronism, in that Los Angeles was not commissioned until late 1945, and Galveston had been converted to a guided missile cruiser, and clearly shows her 1960s configuration with large radars and missile launchers in place of her removed gun turrets.

 The animated sequences were handled by Warner Bros.
-Cartoons under the supervision of Robert McKimson, and it was the final project for the studio prior to its temporary closure in December 1963, as well as one of the few non-Looney Tunes productions they worked on.
+Cartoons under the supervision of Robert McKimson, and it was the final project for the studio prior to its temporary closure in spring 1963, as well as one of the few non-Looney Tunes productions they worked on.

 The Coney Island pier, naval scenes, and other aquatic scenes were filmed on Stage 16 at Warner Brothers Studio.
 The Stage 16 tank holds two and a half million gallons of water.

 Release

-The film had its premiere on January 20, 1964 at the Weeki Wachee Springs Underwater Theater in Spring Hill, Florida.
+The film had its premiere on January 20, 1964, at the Weeki Wachee Springs Underwater Theater in Spring Hill, Florida.
 The film went into general release on March 28, 1964.

 Knotts called the film "very very good."

 Reception

+Upon release, The Incredible Mr. Limpet received mixed reviews.
+On Rotten Tomatoes, the review aggregator gave an approval rating of 40%, based on 10 reviews.

 The Los Angeles Times said the film would induce "many laughs" and also "a tear or two."

 Diabolique magazine called it "overlong and clearly budget challenged but full of charm, and is reminiscent of the Francis movies... an extremely likable story."

-The film had its television premiere on CBS on January 3, 1969 as part of The CBS Friday Night Movies.